osate/website/source/setup-development.md

 * A source cleanup profile *Osate* is created and enabled for the workspace.
 * Java formatter profiles *Osate* and *SMACCM*.
 Profile *Osate* is enabled for the workspace.
 * Java code cleanup on save are configured and enabled for the workspace.
-* An Xtend formatter profile *Oosate* is created and enabled for the workspace.
+* An Xtend formatter profile *Osate* is created and enabled for the workspace.

 Cloning the git repositories takes some time.
 Progress can be viewed in a dialog.
 To show the progress dialog, click on the animated icon the eclipse status bar.